LynxDuath/Pkmn_battle_calculator/README.md

 WIP

 ### Current progress
-A Charizard attacks a Pikachu with a (physical) Flamethrower and is subsequently hit by a (physical) Thunderbolt.
+A Charizard and a Pikachu are attacking each other with a random move from their move pool.
+The moves' power is halved to not have one-shots.
-The program spity out the damage values.
+The program spits out the damage values, calculated with crit chances, type advantages and disadvantages, speed and priority order.